Utah State Legislature's Back to School Program

 Would you like to prepare students for a meaningful interaction with a legislator?

-Review classroom materials that legislators can leave with students K-12.
+Review classroom materials (PDF) that legislators can leave with students K-12.

 Prepare students to get involved in the political process.
 Their ideas count and can affect public policy decisions.